LAYELKMANOJ/Data-Science/README.md

 <P>⭐Descriptive Analytics</P>
  It provides insights into historical data by summarizing what has happened, often through charts, graphs, and reports.</P>
 <p>⭐Diagnostic Analytics</p>
-It delves into understanding why something happened by identifying patterns and relationships within the data</p>.
+It delves into understanding why something happened by identifying patterns and relationships within the data</p>
-<P>Predictive Analytics</P>
+<P>⭐Predictive Analytics</P>
-It uses statistical models and machine learning techniques to forecast future events based on historical data </p>.
+It uses statistical models and machine learning techniques to forecast future events based on historical data </p>